-On job-finding platforms across the internet like Indeed, you’ll find that Australia advertises around 156,715 jobs as currently available in 2022.
-These range from General Farmworkers to Nursing assistants.
+On job-finding platforms across the internet like Indeed, you’ll find that Australia advertises around 154,000 jobs as currently available in 2023—these range from General Farmworkers to Nursing assistants.

-On closer inspection, you’ll notice that while Australia has more white-collar skills in demand such as nurses, engineers and IT Professionals, Canada needs skilled workers across the board.
+On closer inspection, you’ll notice that while Australia has more white-collar skills in demand such as registered nurses, engineers and IT Professionals, Canada needs skilled workers across the board.
+In-Demand Jobs in Canada are highly sought after.
 From doctors to nurses, butchers, bakers, IT professionals, farmworkers and truck drivers, there is a demand for everyone in Canada; you just have to be looking in the right place.

 Salaries in Canada vs Australia

 It's easy to compare salaries when you’re looking at working in Canada vs Australia at the exchange rate between the two countries is AUS $1 = CAD $1.
-The average salary in Canada as of the end of 2021 was $65,773, while the average salary of an Australian in the same time frame is about $67,512 per year.
+The average salary in Canada according to Talent.com is $70,000 per year or $35.90 per hour, which is the same for Australia.

 Quality of Life in Canada vs Australia

 Both countries have extremely low unemployment rates.
-Only 5.2 percent of Australians need social assistance, whereas 7.3 percent of Canadians do not work — in both cases, stay-at-home parents and students.
+Only 5.8 percent of Australians need social assistance.
+Similarly, only 5% of Canadians rely on welfare.
 Australians are taxed fairly hard, with the highest income category being taxed at 45 percent.
 Canadians benefit from a maximum tax rate of 29 percent on top-tier incomes.

 The educational standards in each of these countries are comparable.
 In terms of education, Canada has a tiny advantage over Australia.
 Canadian educational institutions are less expensive than Australian schools, colleges, and universities.